Gold or Silver as an Investment

 Silver is widely accepted and favored.
 It’s purchased, sold, and traded easily online, through brokers, local pawn shops, or obtaining precious metals motifs (investing in a group of mining companies with a single purchase).

 Silver is easily divided, perfect for the barter systems in many ancient civilizations.
 A silver dime has only 0.0715 ounces of silver, roughly about $1.10.

 Requires a larger storage space than Gold

 Storage becomes a concern for any investor purchasing silver.

 Tarnishes/oxidizes without proper care

 Over time, silver goes through a chemical reaction that leads to tarnishing.
 Consider your kitchen cutlery.
 Does it have a black film that won’t wash off?
 It needs polishing, then stored correctly, without high humidity and heat.

 Maintenance and protection becomes time consuming (and a hassle for some) if you have flats of silver lying around.

 Generally higher premiums

-Purchasing more than $1,500 worth of silver comes at a higher premium percentage than Gold of the same value.
+Purchasing more than $1,500 worth of gold or silver comes at a higher premium percentage than Gold of the same value.
 Based on spot-price, investments of $1,500 or less, are best suited in silver.
 If you plan on spending more than $1,500, you’re best suited to invest in Gold.
 Silver premiums increase in concert with amount spent.